Pixel2175/walrs/README.md

 # Walrs
-pywal is its written in rust
+pywal but if its written in rust

 ## Features
 - use the same as pywal do